 Students who successfully complete the course will meet the degree and module requirements for certification as a Board Certified Behaviour Analyst (BCBA).
 Certification also requires supervised practice and a passing score on the international certification exam.

 The MSc Behaviour Analysis and Therapy has been designed to reflect certification standards and covers a full range of topics in Behaviour Analysis.
-However, it is possible for students to complete our Postgraduate Certificate programme which allows students to complete supervised practice in addition to this MSc.
+However, it is possible for students to complete our Postgraduate Diploma programme which allows students to complete supervised practice in addition to this MSc.
 Students may either choose to start this qualification after completion of the MSc or may begin work towards their supervised practice alongside their MSc studies.

 The programme may be taken through full or part-time modes of study Full-time study requires completing 120 course credits and 60 dissertation credits within one year.
 Part-time study requires taking 120 course credits and 60 dissertation credits across two years.
 There is no provision for part-time study across more than two years.